texanraj/trivy-ci-test/README.md

 # SCAN-WITH-TRIVY
-Provide the image name and go!
+Provide an image name on scan-temp.yaml file and go!!
+Recreated by Raj - 2/16/20